Inspired Housewife

 WHY I CHOSE TO MAKE MY OWN SCREEN CLEANER FOR TVS AND COMPUTERS

 Like you, I grew up with glass-screened televisions.
 I remember dusting the family set on chore day and marveling at my reflection in its black depths.
-“When I grow up,” I thought to myself, “I’m going to buy an even bigger one!”

-And, I did!
-My husband and I purchased one of those 150-lb. glass screen monster TVs.
 We were quite pleased with ourselves!
-But, then came the LCD screens and we felt compelled to have one of those, too.
+But, then came the LCD and then LED screens and we felt compelled to have one of those, too.

-We kept our new LCD in the master bedroom and didn’t notice any difficulties in keeping it clean, aside from the occasional feather dusting.
 When it was time to upgrade the family set, we donated that glass monster and brought down our LCD flat screen TV for the children to be able to use.

 Much to our dismay, the screen was perpetually covered in fingerprints and sticky residues after that.
 Obviously, it was a magnet for inquisitive children.